Last Updated on

 Amazon wants you to sell in their marketplace.

-They actively encourage people to join and sell products and they showcase great success stories from Amazon sellers.
+They actively encourage people to join and sell products and they showcase great success stories from Amazon sellers on their website (I did link to it but Amazon keep changing URLs on their internal pages and screwing up my links.
+Jeez.)

 Signing up to become a seller is easy.
-All the steps are on Amazon’s wesbite – click here to see.
+All the steps are on Amazon’s website – click here to see.

 This is what the page says: